 Uniting Church Fellowship and Mission Support

-UCAF, Frontier Services volunteers and National World Mission have joined forces in 2018 to bring about a more focussed support for these three important mission areas.
+In 2018, UCAF, Frontier Services volunteers and National World Mission joined forces to bring about a more focussed support for these three important mission areas.

 Secretary - Janet Woodward

 Treasurer, Fellowships and Mission Support - Janet Woodward

 Uniting Church Fellowships seeks to develop, encourage and strengthen its members in fellowship, knowledge and love of our Lord Jesus Christ, and through this to minister prayerfully and practically, in outreach to others.

 Our objectives are to: